 Sure you can just buy some plants and stick them in the ground.
 Sometimes that works out quite well!
 But it helps to have a plan and think about what will really grow well for you.

-- Determine the best location for your garden
+- Determining the best location for your garden

-- Understand the pros and cons of gardening directly in the soil, in raised beds, or in containers.
+- Understanding the pros and cons of gardening directly in the soil, in raised beds, or in containers.

-- Narrow down which plants to include in your vegetable garden
+- Narrowing down which plants to include in your vegetable garden

 To help you with planning a vegetable garden, make sure you grab your free copy of my ebook that will help you choose which vegetables, fruits, and herbs you should grow.